brob/jekyll-portfolio/_posts/2018-12-19-markup-first-development.md

 ## Why worry about the fate of HTML?

 HTML is a simple authoring language.
 It's declarative, descriptive and easily analyzed.
-It fits nicely in the "Rule of Least Power" (LINK TO ARTICLE ON LOGROCKET) as described by Tim Berners-Lee.
+It fits nicely in the "[Rule of Least Power](https://blog.logrocket.com/what-the-rule-of-least-power-means-for-modern-developers-b846010a8595)" as described by Tim Berners-Lee.

 Let's break the importance of that down a little more.